OpenTreeOfLife/otindex/README.md

 ## Development notes

-The top-level `dev_scripts` directory contains scripts for testing.
+The top-level `dev_scripts` directory contains scripts for testing out new features.
 Some implement peyotl functions, while others allow database testing from the CLI without deploying pyramid.
 No promises that anything in that directory works property.